Bin services and collection

 We need to divert 70% of household waste from landfill by 2022.
 With your help we can reach our target!

 Your waste collection fee includes bin repairs and replacements.
-If your bin is damaged or stolen call 02 6670 2400
+To request a replacement report it online or call 02 6670 2400

 Bin service on public holidays